Press - Exclusive Interviews - Chris .R. Notarile

 they never hire me.
 Anonymity is my curse.

-Why so many homage's to John Carpenter films?
+Why so many homage's to John Carpenter movies?

 You seem to have many projects going on.
 What's next for